WebOfTrustInfo/rwot1-sf/event-documents/plenaries/8-table-seven.md

 # Table Seven Topics

+These were topics that were dot rated - and selectd but no engagement with the core topics was had and no paper was generated.
+* What do webs of "trust" do when trust begins to frey/is broken?
+What is the role of ecmotional literacy & resiliance?
+[23]
+* Are we actaully creating a web of shame?
+Waht is the role of reconing and forgivenes?
+[20]

 These are possible topics that got rated and dotted, but not selected.

 * Code Signing via WoT/Blockchain [22: 6B, 6G, 1R]